Our Minister & Team

 Director of Music & Organist

-As a recitalist he has performed at many UK Cathedrals and Concert Halls and has performed on three solo USA tours, in 2010 (St Thomas, New York and Community of Christ, Missouri) and 2015 (Chicago, Rockford, Omaha, Lincoln and Kansas City).
+As a recitalist he has performed at many UK Cathedrals and Concert Halls and has performed on many solo USA tours.
 In addition Peter has been organist for several BBC Radio 2 and Radio 4 broadcasts and for BBC Television’s Songs of Praise.

 Anina Smith grew up in Berne and visited London for the first time in 2004 during a gap year.
 In these three months she worked with her local church in Woolwich and the youth organisation XLP.
 Back in Switzerland she studied at the Swiss School of Tourism in Sierre/Siders before moving to London for good in September 2007.
 She first helped opening and running the first tibits restaurant outside of Switzerland and then joined LOCOG to deliver a successful 2012 Summer Games.